ernisol/ens_load_forecast/REPORT.md

 ![](img/forecast_error_mae_percents.png)

 On this map we can see that forecast from NYISO is the least accurate for Mohawk Valley, and the most accurate for N.Y.C.
 This map foretells which zones forecasts we are likely to improve.
-We can't expect much significant improvement for N.Y.C., but Mohawk Valley has the most potential for improvement.
+We can't expect significant improvement for N.Y.C., but Mohawk Valley has the most potential for improvement.

 ### Features potential